LumKitty/OnAirTap/README.md

    * Fill in all the details of your sources (see images below)

 Your model should now distort when a Beat Saber wall passes in front.
-If this version breaks, do not pester MilkyDelta with bug reports!

 Linux warning: Apparently when feeding Pipewire captures into a shader input, apparently this [ignores any filters you have applied](https://github.com/exeldro/obs-shaderfilter/issues/105).
 If you are using Render Delay, you'll need to Source Clone the OnAirTap FG, OP and EX sources, then feed those into the All3 shader instead.
 Just put the source clones behind the background so they aren't seen!